Susie-D/dotnet-pet-hotel-assignment/README.md

   `<TargetFramework>net7.0</TargetFramework>`

   - Postgres support is added and ready to go.
 The connection string can be updated in `appsettings.json`.
-  - `package.json` stub has been added at the root level.
-This file exists only to satisfy the nodejs buildpack on heroku.
-It is not used in any way for the project.

   - Client App is in different Repo: https://github.com/PrimeAcademy/pethotel-dotnet-frontend

 The client is available at `http://localhost:3000` and set up to proxy